Here is a full summary of all the modules and lessons found in Level 2 of this course. Maintenance Servicing of the basic mechanical watch.

 c2.1.1 Removing The Movement From The Watch Case

 It is never a good idea to start stripping a watch movement down when it is still in it’s watch case.
 The movement may not be fully secure and you will run the risk of damaging the dial as you apply downwards pressure on certain screws.
+This lesson discusses the same removal of the watch movement from the watch case.

 c2.1.2 Removing The Dial and Hands